SPARC-FAIR-Codeathon/DataFusion/README.md

 ## Demo files
 To show  various use case scenarios, we have created demo input and output files.
+To use demo commands, download the [demos](https://drive.google.com/drive/folders/1SuU7rR7E7a27oN3rO2_Ob6GTzeBv8L-c?usp=drive_link) files (from team drive folder) and add it to DataFusion directory.
 After building the Docker image, you can run the following commands:

 1. **For MAT file format**